 First Officer Douglas Richardson takes advantage of this trope in-universe; wanting to keep up his image as a "hard-boozing sky god," he pretends to drink copiously when in reality he's stone-sober, and has been for years.
 Passes off apple juice for whisky, most commonly.
 Sells the actual whisky.

-In Sly Cooper 3, in the Australia level, you have to beat up some thugs in a "lemonade bar".
+In the Australia level of Sly 3: Honor Among Thieves, you have to beat up some thugs in a "lemonade bar".
 Made even more hilarious by one of the thug's quotes "Oi!
 This is our lemonade bar!"
-This gains some additional hilarity for an Australian player, as 'lemonade' means Sprite/7-Up in Australian English, not the 'lemon juice drink' meaning intended to 'explain' the remarkably beer-like beverage's yellow colour.
+This gains some additional hilarity for an Australian player, as 'lemonade' means Sprite/7-Up in Australian English (and UK English), not the 'lemon juice drink' meaning intended to 'explain' the remarkably beer-like beverage's yellow colour.
 But then, the whole level is additional hilarity for an Australian player.

 In a hilarious ingame joke in Square Enix's Final Fantasy XII, one of the bartenders will offer you a "frothy mug of scuttlebutt."
 For those who don't know, scuttlebutt is an old sailor's term for water.
 If your character turns him down he laughs uproariously and says that you're not very quick on the uptake for jokes.
 Then again, this joke is somewhat serious; after accepting the "frothy mug of scuttlebutt" the bartender relates to you how he almost died of thirst one time and how sweet tasting water truly is.